mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-Tutorials.rst

 *1_1*, whilst any runs after 123 will use label *1_2*.
 These values also have validation to ensure that there is only one unbounded range and no values come after the starting interval.
-For example in the above example adding a section for runs 200- or 200-210 would fail validation.
+For example in the above example adding a section for runs *200-* or *200-210* would fail validation.

 Relation to calibration directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The user specified calibration directory directly relates to a cycle mapping file, after writing or adapting a cycle mapping file for your instrument you must update the calibration directory.
+The user specified calibration directory directly relates to a cycle mapping file.
+After writing or adapting a cycle mapping file for your instrument you must update the calibration directory.
 Using the cycle mapping from Peal:

 .. code-block:: yaml